 In this case, workers of the BIZ will receive a free transport bonus (for Granada Transport Consortium buses) with an amount of 5 Euros to use on lines that communicate with Atarfe industrial area.
 This will encourage them to try the service at least once, as there is much unknowledge from lack of use of the service.
 This measure will encourage the interest of the recipient to knowing the bus lines if they want redeem the voucher.
 The cost of this initiative is 3.000 Euros from the departure of innovation in transport, for the purchase of 600 transport bonus for companies (especially those which are near public transport stops).
 This measure includes the publishing and distribution of guides, brochures, flyers, etc., about the provision of public transport to the workplace.
-With the transport bonus, employees will be provided information regarding the public transport consortium Granada, at a cost of 150 Euros, to inform about the bus lines to Atarfe industrial area.
+With the transport bonus, employees will be provided information regarding the public transportation system, providing transportation maps, schedules and brochures published next to the Transport Consortium Granada, at a cost of 150 Euros, to inform about the bus lines to Atarfe industrial area.